malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 This seems like a much more effective long term strategy for producing an AGI.

+### Policy autonomy
+Most RL methods today don't trust the policy with much.
+They hide a number of key things from the policy by not making them available as inputs:
+* Goal
+	* On the basis that we don't know how to encode a goal.
+We hold the goal to ourselves like a secret card that we don't even reveal when the policy achieves it.
+* Rewards
+* Execution strategy.
+	* Model based techniques execute the path search as a mechanical process that the polucy has no control over.

+I want a policy that can "think".
+One that can choose inaction in order to mull over the options.
+So I need to trust it more.
+This includes with goal, rewards, but most importantly with execution strategy.
+I treat mental action the same as physical action.
+In order to include mental actions within the policy gradient calculations, I include those actions in the value estimate.

+This fits with the idea of using pure intrinsic motivation.

 ### Example Architecture
 An example architecture using pure intrinsic motivation might look like:
 * Maximise I(G:S) - mutual information between goals and states (DIAYN) - encourages exploration, diversity of capabilities, and training of goal representation.